jcrespoortega/NoSQL-MongoDB-Neo4j/MongoDB/README.md

 # MongoDB

-In this proyect we have 2 directories, Preprocesing directory contains the script in order to convert XML files to json files, and Queries directory contains the scripts in Python and JavaScript to run Queries.
+In this proyect we have 3 directories, Preprocesing directory contains the script in order to convert XML files to json files, and Queries directory contains the scripts in Python and JavaScript to run Queries.
+In Design directory are the design of our Mongo's collections.